 Lenders don’t just use credit reports and credit scores to assess your creditworthiness when you apply for a mortgage.
 They also use information from your application form, and sometimes your bank account, to consider whether you can afford the new payments.
 If you’ve taken a recent payment holiday, some lenders may look at your application more carefully.

 If you’ve recently taken an agreed payment holiday and are about to apply for a mortgage, it’s important to speak to lenders directly before you apply.
 Ask them whether your agreed payment holiday might affect your application.

-If you’ve already had the maximum allocation of payment holidays available to you and can’t meet your usual payments, lenders will typically offer ‘tailored support’ that best suits your circumstances.
-If this tailored support takes the form of further payment deferrals or reductions, this may appear on your credit report as a temporary payment arrangement.
+It's important to note that if your tailored support takes the form of further payment deferrals or reductions, this may appear on your credit report as a temporary payment arrangement.
 An arrangement flag will stay on your report for three years after the arrangement ends.
 Also, you’ll probably see your arrears build up (‘arrears’ means the amount of money you owe and should have paid earlier) during any payment reduction or break.
 These changes to your report may affect your chances of getting accepted for credit.

 During this challenging time we want to help give you as much guidance as possible.
 You can find more information on our Coronavirus help page.